ucldc/ucldc-docs/docs/registry/updates.md

 <div class="note"><p>"How often do you harvest?"
 Currently, harvest is on-request.
 That is, we will harvest (or re-harvest) a given collection only when expressly notified by a Collection Administrator.
 However, eventually--and if there is interest--we could potentially set up a scheduled, periodic harvest of collections.</p></div>

 ##Takedown requests
 In cases where an institution needs to immediately remove metadata for a given object--for example, to comply with a copyright-related takedown request--Collection Administrators should contact us.
-We will remove the metadata from the Common Index (and subsequently, removed it from Calisphere) in a timely manner.
+We will remove the metadata from the Common Index (and subsequently, remove it from Calisphere) in a timely manner.
 We will also work with DPLA to do the same.